 The marketplace is designed to help you find health insurance that meets your needs and fits your budget.
 The marketplace offers "one-stop shopping" to find and compare private health insurance options.
 You may also be eligible for a new kind of tax credit that lowers your monthly premium right away.
-Open enrollment for health insurance coverage through the marketplace begins in October 2013 for coverage starting as early as January 1, 2014.
+The next open enrollment period for health insurance coverage through the marketplace will be from November 15, 2015, to February 15, 2016, for coverage starting as early as January 1, 2016.
+However, you can buy a health plan on the marketplace outside of open enrollment if you qualify for a special enrollment period.
+See www.HealthCare.gov for more details on special enrollment periods.